 The FairShares Model suggests integrating (social) entrepreneurs, producers, consumers and (social and community) investors.
 With these changes, the common bond is understood and experienced differently.
 Whilst it may pre-exist in a situation or shared characteristic, it also exists in the shared experience of creating alternatives to neo-liberalism.
 It is based on common bonds that emerge from the application of a multi-stakeholder ownership, governance and management system to social enterprise development.
 The benefits sought and interests protected are different rather than the same, but the spirit of co-operation remains the same — to create an economy based on mutual aid rather than market competition.

-Dr Rory Ridley-Duff is Reader in Co-operative and Social Enterprise at Sheffield Business School and an Associate of the Centre for Mutual and Employee-Owned Business, Oxford University.
-He is currently a director of Social Enterprise Europe Ltd where he co-founded the FairShares Association with 5 social economy consultants.
-He has authored numerous books and papers on co-operative social enterprises and received two awards for outstanding research.
+Dr Rory Ridley-Duff is Reader in Co-operative and Social Enterprise at Sheffield Business School, Research Fellow of Oxford Brookes University and a member of the EMES International Research Network.
+He is currently a director of Social Enterprise International Ltd where he co-founded the FairShares Association with Cliff Southcombe, Nicci Dickens and Steve Wagstaff.
+He has authored numerous books and papers on co-operative social enterprises and received two awards for outstanding research (see www.roryridleyduff.info).